Mtnfx/DataScience/README.md

 ## Alec
 - Currently cleaning Excel data (fixing typos)
-  - Double commas and periods have been fixed (thanks Excel find function)
-  - Years have been fixed
-  - One exercise set needs fixing (waiting for response from client)
+  - One exercise remains unfixed (waiting for response from client) `Analysis can probably be started just omitting that one data point`

 - Currently analyzing data to check for potential correlations (This may potentially generate new questions or give better foundation for answering already existing questions)
   - Preliminary Excel analysis of instructors 1, 3, and 4 shows a fairly clear negative correlation between training time and efficiency.
 Unsure of whether this is causation or    whether other factors may be the reason for correlation.

 ## Aditya